lsst-dm/dmtn-004/README.rst

 DMTN-004 Debugging in Docker Containers
 #######################################

-Enabling debug options for developers inside docker containers
+Enabling debug options for developers inside Docker containers.
+This document can be expanded with relevant information in the future as more work is done with Docker.

 View this technote at http://dmtn-004.lsst.io or see a preview of the current version in `this repo`_